aryan-22112/online_store/README.md

 ## Assumptions In The Project
 1. We assumed that all orders will go through the cart and every order will have a unique cart ID and a single customer associated with it.
 Also every customer will have one cart at a time to place order.
-2. There are multiple admins and every admin has the power to add products,category and sellers.
+2. There are multiple admins and every admin can add products,category and sellers.
 3. To view cart and add products to cart,you first need to login as a user.
 4. Each product belongs to a particular category and is sold by a particular seller.